ctcl-bregis/ctclsite-rust/config/projects/mathpad.md

 On January 19, 2024, I released whatever work I had done for the project on [GitHub](https://github.com/ctcl-bregis/mathpad/tree/main).
 The existing components ordered may be reused for other projects.

+In March 2024, I had the idea of trying to assemble a prototype as I now have more of the required equipment to place and solder the tiny components.